MEDSCI205

 In this lecture series covered by Dr. Rohit Ramchandra, the concepts and knowledge covered in MEDSCI142 (Renal Anatomy & Physiology) is expanded, but to a brief extent.

+Rohit provides us with a trip through the nephron highlighting the important areas and processes that occur in our kidney.
 Similar to MEDSCI142, the lectures begin with briefly discussing the anatomy of a kidney and then moving on to physiological processes of the kidney, and the factors affecting them.
-There is a particular focus on the Glomerular Filtration Rate (GFR), and the counter-current system and the in/extrinsic mechanisms that can disturb it.

-These concepts are integrated with a lecture outlining the renal response to salt and water absorption.
 For an A+ in his section, Rohit suggests further learning into the hormonal components of the renal system; that being aldosterone, ANP, and ADH.
-Further knowledge and successful integration of how these hormones respond and affect urine concentration, diabetes, and dehydration will be highly advantageous however this was not the case in 2018 or 2019, where hormone-related questions did not appear.
-Rohit did also provide hints for his exam section and how to achieve a top mark (HINT: diagrams, clear and succinct discussion regarding hormonal mechanism etc).
+Further knowledge and successful integration of how these hormones respond and affect urine concentration, diabetes, and dehydration will be highly advantageous.
+Rohit did also provide hints for his exam section and how to achieve a top mark (HINT: diagrams, clear and succinct discussion regarding hormonal mechanism etc)

 This section is where you will be introduced (briefly) to the Dive Reflex, and how components of the heart respond to prolonged immersion into water.
 This lecture will be extremely helpful for Lab 2, where theory is tested by voluntary immersion into cold, cold water.
 This topic will be further elaborated when covering Respiratory Physiology with Dr. Marie Ward.